 In a final set of experiments, the researchers subjected the nanobodies to a series of stress tests, subjecting them to high temperatures, turning them into a shelf-stable powder, and producing an aerosol.

-Each of these processes is highly damaging to most proteins, but the scientists confirmed that, thanks to the inherent stability of the nanobodies, there was no loss of antiviral potency.
+Each of these processes is highly damaging to most proteins, but scientists confirmed that, thanks to the inherent stability of the nanobodies, there was no loss of antiviral potency.

 Especially in the aerosol form, which makes AeroNabs a potent SARS-CoV-2 antiviral that is practical to administer with an inhaler or nasal spray.